Qabaniso Malewezi

 Qabaniso Malewezi, also known as Q, (born 1979) is a Malawian musician and poet.
 A former producer for the hip-hop band Real Elements, he has since authored several collections of poems including the audio collection People.
 In 2015 he received an honorary doctorate from Mzuzu University.

 Biography

 The son of Justin Malewezi, a former vice-president of Malawi, Malewezi grew up in Lilongwe.
 He developed a love for music at a young age, learned to play the guitar, and spent his teenage years performing and recording music.
-As an adult, he moved to the United Kingdom, where he studied performing arts at the Liverpool Institute of Performing Arts and the Academy of Contemporary Music in Guildford, Surrey.
+As an adult, he moved to the United Kingdom, where he studied performing arts at the Liverpool Institute for Performing Arts and the Academy of Contemporary Music in Guildford, Surrey.

 While in the United Kingdom, Malewezi became the producer for the group Real Elements, which performed hip-hop and became popular in Malawi and several other countries.
 They were active from the late 1990s to the first part of the 2000s.

 In 2004, Malewezi temporarily returned to Malawi to be with his father, who campaigned unsuccessfully for the presidency of Malawi that year.
 After a short return to the UK, Malewezi returned again to Malawi in 2005.